 Using branching scenarios for compliance training can be a powerful way to boost engagement and impact.
-Find out why in part one of our two-part series on branching scenarios.
+Find out why in part one of our two-part series on branching scenarios (you’ll find part 2 here).

 Scenario-based learning has long been used to challenge learners to apply knowledge in a realistic context.
 Whether in the classroom or online, most L&D professionals agree they’re an effective tool in their training toolkit.